Manifold Learning for Personalized and Label-Free Detection of Cardiac Arrhythmias: Conclusion

-In this paper, we considered three unsupervised dimensional reduction algorithms: PCA, t-SNE, and UMAP.
+We have introduced unsupervised NLDR methods for the analysis of ECG signals.
+Unlike their supervised counterparts, these algorithms do not require prior knowledge, are not restricted to fixed features, do not require separate training for each lead, and can accommodate any number of variables or characteristics.
+These qualities make them robust to many issues plaguing biomedical monitoring in general and ECG signals in particular, including missing or repeated data, noise, technician and patient variability (esp. electrode placement) and measurement range.
+The approach is also well suited for search and discovery in which features and/or their relationships are unanticipated.
+We considered three unsupervised dimensional reduction algorithms: PCA, t-SNE, and UMAP.
 The first is a linear method that severely restricts the types of mappings available; it proved unsuitable for ECG signals.
 The latter two methods were nonlinear and thus more powerful, but inherently more abstract.
 Nevertheless, their ability to sort the data into distinct clusters led to a high degree of interpretability.
 This was achieved by looking at the points (waveforms) within each cluster, which revealed several layers of discrimination.
 When applied to the total set of heartbeats, nearly all the clusters formed by t-SNE and UMAP corresponded to individual patients.
 This supports previous observations that ECG signals, like other biometrics, are unique to the individual.
 In terms of the algorithms, this suggests that the biomarkers present in the cardiac “fingerprints” have stronger correlations than any signatures of arrhythmias.
-When we applied t-SNE and UMAP to individual patients, the algorithms identified both the presence of arrhythmias and their type.
-To facilitate analysis, and help researchers going forward, we tabulated every heartbeat in the MIT-BIH dataset and reorganized them into super-classes based on the more modern AAMI system.
-We then labeled the mapped points (after running the algorithms) using both criteria and found that both algorithms were over 98\% accurate in heartbeat classification.
+When we applied t-SNE and UMAP to individual patients, the algorithms produced visually separable clusters in 2D, with different clusters corresponding to distinct types of arrhythmias.
+As with all studies based on the MIT-BIH dataset, our sampling size was small.
+It was further reduced by our decision to use data from only the MLII and V1 leads, resulting in a total number of 40 patients.
+Nevertheless, the high performance of the algorithms was promising.
+Particularly encouraging was the ability of the untrained algorithms to reveal the strengths of each lead independently, viz, the correlation of arrhythmia pathways and timing with the physical geometry of the heart.
+With more data from more modern ECG systems, including and especially signals from all 12 leads in the current standard of care, unsupervised machine learning has the potential to find new cardiac arrhythmias and to better categorize and act on those that are known.